 Discover the magic of the Riebeek Valley and surrounds!
 The valley and surrounding areas, offer visitors an authentic South African country experience.
 The different towns which comprise the valley (Riebeek Kasteel, Riebeek West and Hermon) and the areas around it (Porseleinberg, Paardeberg & Malmesbury), offer a varied experience, from a really rural to sophisticated country encounter.
-Below is a short description of each little town, hamlet or area, to help you choose just the right place for your stay in this beautiful Valley and Surrounds.
+Below is a short description of each little town, hamlet or area, to help you choose just the right place for your stay in this beautiful Valley.

 Riebeek Kasteel & Riebeek West are two of the oldest towns in South Africa.
 Riebeek Kasteel boasts the oldest hotel in South Africa, the Royal Hotel, along with numerous well known eateries.
 The town is the more 'quirky, lively and arty' of the two towns, and is home to more or less 2700 residents including some of South Africa’s most well-known artists attracted by the picturesque surroundings of the valley and Riebeek Kasteel is especially popular for its aesthetic beauty and rural atmosphere.

 The town is referred as “the best kept secret of the Western Cape” and "Franschhoek of 15 years ago"